 In viewing developments in the South African economy, it is possible to discern three distinct periods.
-The first, dating from the accession to government of the Nationalist Party in 1948 and continuing through the Sharpeville Massacre of 1960, is marked by the systematic elaboration and enforcement of a system of racial segregation suited to the requirements of modern capitalist growth, and the provision of the necessary infrastructure and heavy industrial investment to spur capital expansion.
+The first, dating from the accession to government of the Nationalist Party in 1948 and continuing through the Sharpeville Massacre of 1960, is marked by the systematic elaboration and enforcement of a system of racial segregation suited to the requirements of modern capitalist growth. and the provision of the necessary infrastructure and heavy industrial investment to spur capital expansion.
 The second period, dating from the aftermath of Sharpeville and continuing up to Soweto in 1975-76, is the period of the South African "miracle."
-Organised resistance to apartheid was temporarily drowned in blood and the instruments of repression perfected further, foreign capital flowed massively into the country, and capital-intensive industrial development saw the increasing interpenetration of different capitalist sectors.
+Organized resistance to apartheid was temporarily drowned in blood and the instruments of repression perfected further, foreign capital flowed massively into the country, and capital-intensive industrial development saw the increasing interpenetration of different capitalist sectors.
 South Africa's rate of growth in the 1960s was exceeded only by that of Japan.
-The third period, dating from the mid- and late-1970s to the present, is marked by economic contradictions and social conflict generated by the structural conditions of cheap wage labor-all interpenetrated by the world economic crisis and mounting tensions between the U.S.- and Soviet-led imperialist blocs, rivalry which has found sharp expression in southern Africa.
+The third period, dating from the mid- and late-1970s to the present, is marked by economic contradictions and social conflict generated by the structural conditions of cheap wage labor - all interpenetrated by the world economic crisis and mounting tensions between the U.S.- and Soviet-led imperialist blocs. rivalry which has found sharp expression in southern Africa.

 The immediate postwar years in South Africa saw a boom based largely on developments within gold and uranium and in which the British were the principal beneficiaries.
 More important, the 1950s set the basic patterns for South Africa's economic development.
-The migrant labor system of cheap African labor, and its superstructural overlay, was put in place.
-And on this basis, a series of form of direct ownership and coninitiatives were taken to encourage trol, although for political and and facilitate investment in economic reasons this has changed manufacturing.
-Central to the pro-recently.

-cess was the role of state planning and state investment.
-Targets for annual production were set and a highly integrated network of state corporations created a modern industrial infrastructure, with largescale investments in iron and steel, generation, oils and power petrochemicals, and railway and harbor development.
+The migrant labor system of cheap African labor, and its superstructural overlay. was put in place.
+And on this basis, a series of initiatives were taken to encourage and facilitate investment in manufacturing.
+Central to the process was the role of state planning and state investment.
+Targets for annual production were set and a highly integrated network of state corporations created a modern industrial infrastructure, with large-scale investments in iron and steel, power generation, oils and petrochemicals, and railway and harbor development.
 From the beginning, this "parastatal" structure was heavily penetrated by foreign capital, particularly loan capital and principally from official lending institutions.
 In 1951, a consortium of U.S. banks extended a \$10 million credit to the railways and \$30 million to the state electrical utility.
 The World Bank loaned South Africa some \$200 million in the 1950s for similar endeavors.
 The purpose of these loans and public capital outlays was to induce investment by providing low-cost industrial and infrastructural inputs.
 The imposition of apartheid would provide low-cost labor.

-The South African "miracle" of the 1960s and early 1970s was appropriately inaugurated Sharpeville.
-Fittingly, a year before Sharpeville, Chase and Citibank led a consortium which extended \$40 million of revolving credits to the regime; while in the immediate wake of the bloodbath, Chase made a much-publicised loan of \$10 million, and soon joined a consortium to lend the regime \$150 million.
+The South African "miracle" of the 1960s and early 1970s was appropriately inaugurated by Sharpeville, Fittingly, a year before Sharpeville.
+Chase and Citibank led a consortium which extended \$40 million of revolving credits to the regime: while in the immediate wake of the bloodbath.
+Chase made a muchpublicized loan of \$10 million, and soon joined a consortium to lend the regime \$150 million.
 American bankers saw the chance to get on the "inside track" and push the British into a subordinate position.
 What followed was an incredible inflow of foreign capital.
 Substantial American and Canadian investments went into the mining and processing of South Africa's non-gold minerals.
-At the same time, American and European capital entered the high-growth, capital-intensive, technologically advanced sectors, including chemicals, electrical machinery, auto, and computers.
-In general, U.S. investments in South Africa have been more concentrated in manufacturing than those of Britain, and have more often taken the
+At the same time, American and European capital entered the high-growth, capitalintensive, and technologically advanced sectors, including chemicals, electrical machinery, auto, and computers.
+In general, U.S. investments in South Africa have been more concentrated in manufacturing than those of Britain, and have more often taken the form of direct ownership and control, although for political and economic reasons this has changed recently (see Chart C).